pvaliani/ranking_app/README.md

+# Article Ranker
-# A simple app using React and Semantic UI to render articles from 5 mocked API's.
+A simple app using React and Semantic UI to render articles from 5 mocked API's.
 Articles are voted for and then ranked.
-The ranked results are then displayed
+The ranked results are then displayed.